G-S9N6DX06CF

-Hippopotamuses are the third largest land mammal species on our planet - after elephants and white rhinos.
+Hippopotamuses are the third-largest land mammal species on our planet, after elephants and white rhinos.

-They are not very active during the day, but some will occasionally play and some bulls will take some time out for a good fight with a potential competitor.
+play, and some bulls will take some time out for a good fight with a potential competitor.

 Let's have a look at some of their interesting habits.

-If they get frightened on land they charge back to the safety of water and trample anything that comes in its way.
+If they get frightened on land, they charge back to the safety of water and trample anything that comes in its way.

 The plural of hippopotamus is hippopotamuses.